aakash-24/Spring_Session_Migration/README.md

 # Background
 What is Spring Sessions?

-Session refers to an HTTP session, which is a mechanism used to maintain state and store data between multiple requests and responses in a web application.
+A session refers to an HTTP session, which is a mechanism used to maintain state and store data between multiple requests and responses in a web application.
 The Spring Framework provides tools and components for managing sessions effectively.
 Spring Session  provides support for managing and integrating HttpSession data with various data stores.

 # Challenges
-By default Spring Session supports only one Database for eg - Redis,JDBC,Gemfire etc. But the problem is if the Db gets down we can not retrive the sessions again.
+By default, Spring Session supports only one Database for eg - Redis, JDBC, Gemfire etc. But the problem is if the DB gets down we can not retrieve the sessions again.

 # Solutions
 We have implemented multiple storage for sessions for the following reasons :